colinyjchung/darkdragons/content/intro.md

 # Why Play RPGs?

-Aside from getting together with a group of friends to make up silly stories together... could you argue RPGs are also _educational_?
+Aside from getting together with a group of friends to make up stories together... could you argue RPGs are also _educational_?

 My answer is yes.
 Let's break it down.
 When you're role-playing, what are you doing exactly?

 1. Project Management
-2. Making Decisions as a Group
+2. Group Decision Making
 3. Strategic Planning
 4. Creative Thinking